coockoo/knowledgebase/programming.md

 One cool trick is to store alongside big array of something, smaller array and update them in parallel.
 And to search in small array.
 For example, top value.

+## Sorting

+Know your use-case and your data.
+There are stable sorts and unstable (usually quicker).

+For top/bot N values there is a **quickselect algorithm**.
+It finds n-th lowest/biggest item in unordered list and pivot will separate values that lower and values that higher than found value.

+Bubble sort can be useful.
+Inline implementations can be small enough for the whole of the data and the algorithm to fit in cache (for small n).

 ## Talk ideas

 Idea.